hdbhdb/hdbhdb.github.io/index.md

 ## About this site

 This site is based on the [Lanyon theme](http://lanyon.getpoole.com) for [Jekyll](http://jekyllrb.com), both of which are open-source.
-The site is hosted for free on [GitHub Pages](https://pages.github.com).
-You can find more information on open-source blogging and web-hosting by clicking through links on [my Github page](https://github.com/hdbhdb/).

-This site is built from code held in a GitHub repository, so if you have questions about anything on this site, in addition to contacting me via email, you can check out [the repo for this site](https://github.com/hdbhdb/hdbhdb.github.io) or even open an issue or pull request.
+The site is hosted for free on [GitHub Pages](https://pages.github.com) and is built from code held in a GitHub repository.
+If you have questions about anything here, in addition to contacting me via email, you can check out [the repo for this site](https://github.com/hdbhdb/hdbhdb.github.io).